 Fully remote.
 CRHE is a virtual office and all employees and volunteers work from home.

 20 hours/week for the first year, with the goal of eventual full-time status, contingent on fundraising.

 Salary of $27,000 for the first year, with potential for increases in subsequent years contingent on fundraising.
 No benefits for the first year.
 Position contingent on funding.

 How to Apply

-Submit a resume, a cover letter, and a list of three references.
-Submit as a single PDF to email@example.com.
-In your cover letter, please describe your connection to the homeschool community and interest in advocating for the interests of homeschooled children.
+Submit a resume, a cover letter, and a list of three professional references.
+Submit as a single PDF to firstname.lastname@example.org.
+In your cover letter, please describe your experience with homeschooling and interest in advocating for the interests of homeschooled children.
 Applications will be reviewed on a rolling basis.

 For questions, contact email@example.com.
 No phone calls, please.